 - 3000W peak, 2000W continuous

 - Bright LED Display Shows Run Time

-Right now, the Ego Nexus Power Station costs roughly $1,200 + shipping on Amazon.
-The unit comes with 2 lithium ion batteries.
-Additional batteries can be purchased individually or in packs to increase the capacity of your system.
+Right now, the Ego Nexus Power Station costs roughly $1,150 + shipping on Amazon.
+The unit comes with two lithium0ion batteries.
+You can purchase additional batteries individually or in packs to increase the capacity of your system.